Amaann190/concrete-strength-prediction/README.md

 ## 📖 Overview

-This project focuses on predicting the **compressive strength of concrete** based on its composition (cement, water, fly ash, etc.) using machine learning techniques.
+This project focuses on predicting the **compressive strength of concrete** based on its composition (cement, water, etc.) using machine learning techniques.

 Concrete strength prediction is a **non-linear regression problem**, making it ideal for comparing traditional statistical models with advanced ensemble methods.